This accessibility statement applies to wfd.org.

 How accessible this website is

 We know some parts of this website are not fully accessible and we are working hard to correct this.
 We commissioned the Shaw Trust to conduct a full accessibility assessment and make recommendations for how we can improve.
-Following their report, we commissioned a new and fully accessible website, which is currently under development.
-We expect this process to be complete by January 2022.
+Following their report, we commissioned a new, more accessible website which launched in January 2022.

 Feedback and contact information